dmuiX/gpu-passthrough-vega-igpu-renoir-cezanne/README.md

        #include <linux/unaligned.h>
   6. then add the module (its actually called vendor_reset not with -!) to the /etc/module
   7. Restart
+### IOMMU and grub
-2. IOMMU: Luckily my mainboard has my gpu already on a separate iommu group, otherwise you would have to separate your iommu group with sth. like asm google it and you will find what I mean
+1. Luckily my mainboard has my gpu already on a separate iommu group, otherwise you would have to separate your iommu group with sth. like asm google it and you will find what I mean
-3. For me no grub options were necesssary as my system - a headless debian 12 server with omv installed - seems to diasble the gpu on the host automatically.
+2. For me no further grub options were necesssary as my system - a headless debian 12 server with omv installed - seems to diasble the gpu on the host automatically.
-4. vga-bios:
+### vga-bios:
    1. Find out how to extract your vbios rom and the hdmi audio rom from either the GPU or an UEFI update File.

    If you have the same cpu as me - 4350g or a 5700g - you can use the dat files from here.